toiq/obsidian-sidebar-expand-on-hover/README.md

-## Obsidian Mouse Hover Expand Plugin
+## Obsidian Sidebar Expand on Hover Plugin

 This plugin enables users to: